© Crown copyright 2011

 7.4 What are the rules for the combined method?

-Most of the rules that apply to special methods (see PE3000 - Partial Exemption Special Methods: Contents) also apply to the combined method.
+Most of the rules that apply to special methods (see PE3000 - VAT Partial Exemption Guidance) also apply to the combined method.
 For example, it is necessary for you to declare that your proposed combined method is fair and reasonable before HMRC can consider giving approval for BNB calculations to be subject to an annual adjustment.
 However, there are some special rules that apply to combined methods which are covered in the questions below.

 7.5 What does the combined method cover?

 The combined method must cover all your VAT apportionments apart from those involving private use and certain partial exemption calculations that are always determined on the basis of use.

 7.6 Will HMRC approve separate BNB and partial exemption methods?

 Not if you are partly exempt.
 In these circumstances, where approval of a method for BNB calculations is sought, it must also cover partial exemption calculations (excluding apportionments referred to in paragraph 7.5).
 This is to save the cost of seeking approval of two separate methods and also helps to make sure a fair recovery of VAT overall as the calculations can be considered in their entirety.